ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 The SUT control adapter manages all control functions of the test suites that are not associated with the protocol.
 For example, the setup and the teardown are managed through the SUT control adapter.
-The SUT control adapter is designed to work with Microsoft implementation of the SUT.
-However, it is configurable to allow test suites to run against non-Microsoft implementation of the SUT.
+The SUT control adapter is designed to work with the Microsoft implementation of the SUT.
+However, it is configurable to allow test suites to run against the non-Microsoft implementation of the SUT.

 There are four protocols that have an SUT control adapter in the Exchange EAS Protocol Test Suites package: MS-ASCMD, MS-ASHTTP, MS-ASPROV and